Secure medical records storage in Phoenix AZ.

 Why Choose Us?

 DSC provides medical records procurement services for Medical Facilities, Doctors, Mental Health providers, Psych services and a myriad of different professions.
-These professionals are sometimes retired or proceeded by death and have contracted with DSC to store and manage their medical records, and to facilitate the dispensation of releasing their patient’s medical records when requested.
+These professionals are sometimes retired or preceeded by death and have contracted with DSC to store and manage their medical records for the full term of their legal obligation, and to facilitate the dispensation of releasing their patient’s medical records when requested.
 DSC meets all HIPAA standards, regulatory compliances, and State guidelines, insuring that all privacy, safety and security protocols are legally met.
 A signed authorization to release information form for those patients seeking their medical records is required.

 Medical records are an important part of your health care.
 These records are a written history of your health condition and treatment.
 They are used by health care providers to treat you.
 A federal law called the HIPAA Privacy Rule gives you the right to obtain your medical record.